-Most websites take around a month to pay you the cash as this means they're covered should a customer return something they've bought online or if something goes wrong.
+It’s not uncommon for cashback websites to take around a month to pay you the cash as this means they're covered should a customer return something they've bought online or if something goes wrong.

 Are they any good?

 As there are a few cashback sites it’s also worth checking several before you buy something to make sure you’re getting the best deal.

 It's also worth spending time reading the small print as although a retailer may be promoted as having 10% cashback, this might only be for certain products or services.

-The top cashback websites
+The top UK cashback websites